Owsei Temkin: Early life and education

+Career

-After receiving his M.D. from the University of Leipzig in 1927, he moved to the United States in 1932 and became director of the Institute of the History of Medicine at Johns Hopkins in 1958.
+After receiving his M.D. from the University of Leipzig in 1927, Temkin worked in the university's institute for the history of medicine as an Assistent and Privatdozent before moving to the United States in 1932.
+He then moved with Henry E. Sigerist to the Johns Hopkins University's new Rockefeller-funded Institute for the History of Medicine, and he worked at Johns Hopkins through and after his retirement, emeritus, in 1968.
+He became director of the Institute of the History of Medicine at Johns Hopkins in 1958.

 He became known as one of the world's foremost experts on the interaction of medicine and culture throughout history.
+He was a longtime editor of the Bulletin of the History of Medicine.
 During his academic career and retirement, he published hundreds of articles and a dozen books on the history of medicine.
-His last book was published in the year of his death at age 99.
+His last book was published in the year of his death on July 18, 2002, at age 99.

-Temkin received the Welch Medal and the Sarton Prize and was elected to the American Philosophical Society, the National Academy of Sciences, and the American Academy of Arts and Sciences.
+Temkin received the Welch Medal and the Sarton Medal and was elected to the American Philosophical Society, the National Academy of Sciences, and the American Academy of Arts and Sciences.